nkb-bd/wp-debug-log-config-tool/readme.txt

-===  Debug Log - Manager Tool ===
+=== Debug Log Manager Tool ===
 Contributors: pyrobd
 Donate link:
 Tags: debug, log, developer, tools,remote debug Requires at least: 5.6
 Tested up to: 6.8
-Stable tag: 3.0.0
+Stable tag: 3.0.5
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The "Debug Log Config Tool" simplifies debugging.
-Toggle logging,queries , view levels, clear logs from dashboard.
+Debug Log Manager Tool is a WordPress log manager for safely reading debug logs, reviewing errors, and choosing when to update WordPress debug constants from the dashboard.

 == Description ==

-A comprehensive debugging toolkit for WordPress developers and site administrators.
-This plugin gives you complete control over WordPress debugging without editing wp-config.php files or using FTP.
+A simple debugging workspace for WordPress developers, agencies, and site administrators.
+The plugin focuses on safe first-run behavior: activation does not automatically turn debug mode on, deactivation does not automatically turn it off, and existing debug constants or custom log paths are preserved until you choose to change them.

+Use it to inspect the current debug log, search and group log entries, copy useful error details, and make explicit debug configuration changes from the WordPress admin when needed.
+Advanced tools such as terminal commands, database inspection, Safe Mode, and notifications are available as optional helpers.

 = Quick Demo =